phu0ngng/nccl/docs/plc/items/id_85a494a5/GIN_Fence_Levels.md

 - All tests pass at every fence level on both backends.
 - Multi-context test: with `NCCL_GIN_CONTEXT_ALL` gin, every put on every context is visible after barrier exit.
 Negative case verifies the single-context gin only fences its own context.
 - Cross-rail test: every node-mate transitively sees the other rail's puts after exit.
-- Smoke tests confirm defaults compile cleanly (no overload-resolution surprises) and `NCCL_GIN_CONTEXT_ANY` does not crash.
+- Smoke tests confirm defaults compile cleanly (no overload-resolution surprises).

 ### Performance